 Surprisingly, this has worked really well.
-Even if they do not join our team, I get to meet and hear someone in our church’s story and know them a bit more.
-If anything, having someone encourage them and let them know they did something great is never a bad thing.
+Even if they do not join our team, I get to meet someone in our church and hear their story and know them a bit more.
+If nothing else, having someone encourage them and let them know they did something great is never a bad thing.

 Celebrate loud and often.
-Whenever I get a chance I tell a story of life change from the main stage.
-I tell about a student who made a decision at camp to follow Jesus, I tell about a student with the help of a leader in a small group overcome an addiction, I celebrate what happens at summer camp and show pictures and videos of the night or week and without fail, every weekend I do so, someone will hunt me down and say, “I love what I saw (or heard) and I want to be a part of that.
+Whenever I get a chance, I tell a story of life change from the main stage.
+I tell about a student who made a decision at camp to follow Jesus.
+I tell about a student in a small group who overcame an addiction with the help of a leader.
+I celebrate what happens at summer camp and show pictures and videos of the night or week.
+And without fail, every weekend I do so, someone will hunt me down and say, “I love what I saw (or heard) and I want to be a part of that.
 How do I do it?”
 When you are excited about what God is doing and you let people know, it’s hard for people to ignore.
 People want to be where the action is.
 How can they know where the action is if no one is celebrating loud and often?